 Talent leaves the suspension to incubate and starts a timer to count down from 1 hour.

 Then, wash the bacteria three times with PBS to remove unbound antibodies [1-MED].
+This is done by centrifugation after adding PBS.

 Talent washes the bacteria with PBS.